Abukhalid22/IOS-Quiz-App/IOS-Quiz-App/README.md

 # IOS-QuizApp

-This is a simple IOS arabic Quiz Application that i created for kids so that they can learn the arabic language
+This is a simple IOS arabic Quiz Application where children can learn the arabic language

 ### ScreenShots